 In order to pursue my missionary goals I had taken a job landscaping so that I could leave at a moment’s notice.
 However, the person I was supposed to go with kept delaying our departure month after month.
 In the meanwhile, my friendship with a certain spectacular Ruth Knowlton blossomed into a romantic relationship that culminated in our marriage.
 Shortly after our honeymoon, my new bride turned to me and said, “You know he’s never going to go to Africa.
 It’s been a year.”
 There’s nothing like the plain facts from an external source to wake you from a delusion.
 She was right.
 She suggested I call Joe Martin at the Atlanta Bible College (ABC), because she had heard through her father that he goes on a trip every year.

-I called him up and he told me that he and Rebekkah were getting ready to go the next day, so we wouldn’t be able to join them this year.
-He suggested that Ruth and I come down to the bible college to get to know them for a semester and then they would decide if I could come on the trip next year.
+I called him up and he told me that he and Rebekah were getting ready to go the next day, so we wouldn’t be able to join them this year.
+He suggested that Ruth and I come down to the bible college to get to know them for a semester and then they would decide if we could come on the trip next year.
 After I hung up, I turned to Ruth and said, “How would you feel about moving to Atlanta and going to bible school?”
-She said sure and off we went.
+She said, “Sure,” and off we went.

 By the end of the year at ABC Ruth and I went on our missionary trip together, spending almost a month abroad in South Africa, Malawi, and Mozambique.
 We visited little country churches made of mud bricks and thatched roofs.
 The people had no running water or access to electricity.
 They would all come out with shouts of joy and surround our van as we approached.
 In some cases, we were the only zungus (white people) they had ever encountered.
 We preached at each church and distributed bibles.
 In some of the villages we checked on plans to dig proper wells.
-That month living in Africa opened my eyes to the incredible poverty many in the world endure.
+That month living in Africa opened my eyes to the incredible poverty that many in our world endure.
 Even so, they were not miserable people.
 They genuinely had joy in their hearts and a thirst for knowing their God and his messiah.
+(Listen to this interview with Joe and Rebekah Martin to hear more about this work)

 We settled in Providence, Rhode Island since that was near an amazing church of like-minded believers called Living Faith Christian Church.
 I rode the train back and forth between Providence and Boston for two and a half years until I graduated.
 By then we had three children.
 It was exhilarating studying the history of early Christianity and improving my language skills.
 Since Boston theology schools allow you to cross-register between them, I got to take Greek classes at Harvard for three semesters!
 It was a mentally stimulating time, though it was hard on the family.